funnywayrush84/notes/README.md

 1. Prioritize tasks: When you're working on a project, it' s important to determine which tasks are most critical and should be completed first.
 You can use the "Eisenhower Matrix" to categorize your tasks as urgent and important, urgent but not important , not urgent, but important.
 2. Plan ahead: Always plan your day or week ahead of time, so you can stay on track and avoid last-minute panic.
 Use task management tools like Trello, Asana, or Todoist to keep track of your assignments.
 3. Stay organized: Keep your workspace clean and clutter-free, as this will make it easier to find the tools and information you need.
 Organize code, files, folders, etc., in a way that makes sense to you and is easy to navigate.This will save you time and frustration in the long run.

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us that writing clean, concise, and easily understandable code is a hallmark of expert craftsmanship.
+It advocates for designing software with minimal complexity, which not only makes it easier to maintain and debug but also enhances its longevity and scalability.
+Always strive to write simple solutions first, then iterate and refine as necessary, rather than over-engineering from the start."